MisterDA/love-release/README.md

 It needs an Internet connection to download Love files, and relies on curl, zip and unzip commands.
 To set the default Love version to use, you can edit the very beginning of the script.
 If a `conf.lua` file is provided, the script will try to detect the right version of Love to use.
-If a `game.ico` file is provided, the script will use it to set the game icon on Windows.
+If a `ProjectName.icns` file is provided, the script will use it to set the game icon on MacOS.

 ### OPTIONS
 `-h`     Print a short help